-In the late 1950's the American Motors (AMC) American and Studebaker Lark were designed to meet the challenge of the Volkswagen Beetle by being both affordable to the masses and economical to drive.
+In the late 1950s the American Motors (AMC) American and Studebaker Lark were designed to meet the challenge of the Volkswagen Beetle by being both affordable to the masses and economical to drive.
 The success of those now classic cars prompted rivals Ford, Chrysler and General Motors (GM) to meet the challenge with the Ford Falcon, Dodge Dart and Chevrolet Corvair.
-Then in the early 1960's Ford introduced the Mustang and GM responded with the Chevy II.
-While the early Mustangs and Chevy II's were designed for economy the Corvair was destined to be fun and sporty but was discontinued shortly after Ralph Nader attacked it in his book Unsafe at Any Speed.
+Then in the early 1960s Ford introduced the Mustang and GM responded with the Chevy II.
+While the early Mustangs and Chevy II's were designed for economy the Corvair was destined to be fun and sporty.
+However it was discontinued shortly when Ralph Nader attacked it in his book Unsafe at Any Speed.

 After the Corvair's demise GM decided to put a new body on the Chevy II chassis with a small block V-8 and called it a "Camaro".
 Ford Responded by upgrading the Mustang to a similar V-8 and then GM came back with a big block V-8 and the race for muscle car supremacy was on, resulting in the AMC Javelin, Dodge Challenger, Mercury Cougar, Plymouth Barracuda and Pontiac GTO.